 Here in Central New York we have an amazing traditional Irish band called Craobh Dugan.
 If you live in the Utica area, or are passing through, try to stop in for a listen at one of the local pubs during a seisiún.
 You’ll wonder if you were just transported to Ireland.
 They are that authentic!
 Over the past year or so, I’ve been privileged to be able to play my bodhrán (an Irish drum) with them.
 One of the members of the band said of an Irish seisiún, “It’s a musical conversation.”
 And so it is.
 When I’m playing with the band, surrounded by the music, I feel the warmth of friendship without words.

 So I decided to put together a playlist of Irish music similar to what you might hear at a seisiún.
-I tried to give you a good sampling from some of the best Irish musicians.
+With the help of several of the band members, I tried to give you a good sampling from some of the best Irish musicians.
 Of course, it’s not meant to cover everything, but it’ll give anyone new to Irish music a good start.

 Hopefully, this list will help you put together a playlist of your own for St. Patrick’s Day or any time of year when you feel like kicking up your heels to some lively Irish tunes.
 Well, most of them are tunes, but I did include a couple of songs at the end.
 Among Irish musicians, those two terms don’t mean the same thing.
 Tunes are instrumental, while songs are sung with lyrics.

 Clicking on the tune names will take you to Amazon where you can hear a short sample.
 (Contains affiliate links)